PaddlePaddle/PGL/examples/GATNE/README.md

-# PGL Examples for GATNE
+# GATNE: General Attributed Multiplex HeTerogeneous Network Embedding
 [GATNE](https://arxiv.org/pdf/1905.01669.pdf) is a algorithms framework for embedding large-scale Attributed Multiplex Heterogeneous Networks(AMHN).
 Given a heterogeneous graph, which consists of nodes and edges of multiple types, it can learn continuous feature representations for every node.
 Based on PGL, we reproduce GATNE algorithm.

 ## Datasets